A-Hazzard/CelebFitLife/lib/utils/README.md

 1. Is the utility general enough to be reused across the application?
 2. Does it fit into an existing utility file, or should it be in a new file?
 3. Is it properly typed and documented?
 4. Does it follow functional programming principles where appropriate?
+5. Is it thoroughly tested with edge cases?
+6. Does it handle errors gracefully?